rakesh-i/ESP32-RC-car/README.md

 ## Things required

 `Before we start you can use any other similar parts to build your car.
-You just need to adjust your car according to it.`
+You just need to adjust your code according to it.`